Rule 1 - Rocker Shape

 Yes - Rule 2 allows for the stern transom to be partially or fully open, this is to allow for a self draining boat similar to high end racing dinghies.
 The sides must remain complete up to the 10" line, so the most basic shape that must be conformed to is shown as A in the diagram.

 As soon as you turn in wards into the boat, that is considered to be inside the boat.
 Would be the same as the decks on our airboxes, they are also inside the boat.
-So as shown in as B in the diagram, a stern transom that tilts inward is OK.
+A stern transom that tilts inward is OK, such as B in the diagram.

 The part that you don't want to make a mistake on is trimming the sides to match that inward transom shown as C in the diagram.
 That would be altering the lower 10" of the sides and is not allowed.